 And David Robertson leads us on a wild trip in Berlioz’s semi-autobiographical hallucination, Symphonie fantastique.
 The delirious artist chases his beloved through dreams, ballrooms, the countryside, his own beheading and a witches’ sabbath!
 Berlioz promised to ‘stagger the world’ with this symphony, and he delivered: this is music of pure sensation.

-Presented as part of the Sydney Symphony’s Keys to the City Festival.
-Experience the Sydney Symphony Orchestra in performance at the ICC Sydney, Darling Harbour Theatre.
+Presented as part of the Sydney Symphony’s Keys to the City Festival at Sydney Town Hall.